 What Is the State Tree of Florida?
-How Was It Decided?
+Facts & FAQ

 When you think of Florida, it’s easy to think of palm trees, beaches, sunshine, and sunsets glowing above the emerald-green ocean.
 Speaking of palm trees, the state tree of Florida happens to be the sabal palm, which is perfectly fitting for the state.
 With that said, how was this tree decided upon over other trees?